jyjune/comicviewer/README.md

 ## Quick Start

 1. Choose a file to view.
-2. Touch (or click) to move page.
+2. Touch to move page forward.
+Swipe back to move backward.
-3. Touch (or click) right upper corner to open the menu.
+3. Touch right upper corner to open the menu.